 A Brief History of Elephant Seals at Point Reyes

-After being absent for more than 150 years, northern elephant seals returned to sandy pocket beaches on the the south side of the Point Reyes Headlands in the early 1970s.
+After being absent for more than 150 years, northern elephant seals returned to sandy pocket beaches on the south side of the Point Reyes Headlands in the early 1970s.
 In 1981, the first breeding pair was discovered near Chimney Rock.
-Since then, researchers have found that the colony is growing at a dramatic annual average rate of 32%.
+Between 1988 and 1993, the population grew at a dramatic annual average rate of 32%.
 Since 1993, the average growth rate has slowed to 8–9% per year.
-Fanning out from their initial secluded south-facing beaches of the headlands, the seals have since expanded to beaches which are not not as remote, including, in 2019, Drakes Beach adjacent to the Kenneth C. Patrick Visitor Center.
+Fanning out from their initial secluded south-facing beaches of the headlands, the seals have since expanded to beaches which are not as remote, including, in 2019, Drakes Beach adjacent to the Kenneth C. Patrick Visitor Center.

 When are Elephant Seals Present at Point Reyes?

 While some elephant seals may be present at Point Reyes on any given day of the year, the greatest number of seals haul out on beaches around the headlands from December through March for the birthing and mating season, and in the spring when adult females and juveniles haul out to molt.
 Visitors may observe a colony of elephant seals from the Elephant Seal Overlook near Chimney Rock, above beautiful Drakes Bay, or from the South Beach Overlook a short distance north of the Point Reyes Lighthouse visitors' parking lot.
 And, as of 2019, visitors are also able to view a colony on the beach adjacent to the Kenneth C. Patrick Visitor Center.

 The males are the first to arrive here, in December, in an effort to stake out a claim on the beach they hope to dominate.
 Then pregnant females begin to arrive and, soon thereafter, give birth to a single pup (or, in an extremely rare case, twins).
-Subadult and juvenile animals arrive a bit later and the southwest Drakes Beach colony, which can be viewed from the Elephant Seal Overlook, can number over 600 animals by early February.
+The southwest Drakes Beach colony, which can be viewed from the Elephant Seal Overlook, can number over 600 animals by early February.

 From the Elephant Seal Overlook, you can witness the fascinating behavior of these animals, including male dominance contests, birthing of pups, and the interactions of mothers and pups.
 You will hear the distinctive vocalizations of females and pups, as well as the powerful trumpeting of the adult males (referred to as "bulls"), which can be heard for over a mile.

 After a month of nursing, female elephant seals will wean their pups and head back out to sea for a month or two of feeding to replenish deleted energy reserves, leaving the weaned pups ("weaners") to survive on their own.
 Once adult females have left the colonies, adult males will also depart.
 By mid-April, most of the pups have left the area to find food.
-In early April, juvenile seals and adult females return to shore for two to three weeks in order to molt (shed their skin).
+In early April, juvenile seals and adult females come to shore for two to three weeks in order to molt (shed their skin).
 Toward the end of the spring, the female molt has concluded and they head back to sea for a longer feeding period.
-The juvenile molt extends into early summer when the adult males haul out for their molting season.
-There tend to be very few elephant seals at Point Reyes, but on most days a few elephant seals may still be seen from the Elephant Seal Overlook.
+The juvenile molt extends into early summer when the adult males start to haul out for their molting season.
+There tend to be very few elephant seals at Point Reyes in the late summer, but on most days a few elephant seals may still be seen from the Elephant Seal Overlook.
 By mid-September, juveniles will return to shore for a resting haul out.
 During this time, the juvenile seals are still growing and being onshore allows their bones and muscles to develop properly.
 It also gets them in sync with the coming on shore twice a year pattern and allows the seals to do this before the breeding season, in which they are too young to participate.